• Skip to primary navigation

 However, it will still add structure and flavor to baked goods.

-When substituting rice flour for teff flour, you may need to experiment with the ratio of wet to dry ingredients to achieve the desired consistency.
+When substituting rice flour for teff flour, you may need to experiment with the ratio of wet to dry ingredients to achieve the desired consistency - or consult glutinous rice swap ideas for similar textures.

 You can also add a bit more rice flour if your dough or batter seems too wet.

-Overall, rice flour is a versatile ingredient that can be used in many different recipes.
+Overall, rice flour is a flexible ingredient that can be used in many different recipes.

 So if you're looking for a gluten-free or grain-free option, give it a try.